rust-lang/reference/src/items/implementations.md

 by the implemented trait, may redefine default associated items defined by the implemented trait trait, and cannot define any other items.

-The canonical path to the associated items is `<` followed by the canonical path of the implementing type followed by `as` followed by the canonical path to the trait followed by `>` as a path component followed by the associated item's path component.
+The path to the associated items is `<` followed by a path to the implementing type followed by `as` followed by a path to the trait followed by `>` as a path component followed by the associated item's path component.

 ```rust
 # #[derive(Copy, Clone)]